 Running into a 404 page is a downer, and there isn't always something you can do about it.
 Users type in the wrong URL and web pages always have the possibility of being removed.
 It's a fact of life on the world wide web.

-Don't rely on a default 404 error page which can be jarring for a user.
-Instead, you can make this error a little less of a bummer by injecting some creativity and hopefully giving your user a smile in an otherwise no-fun situation.
+Don't rely on a jarring default 404 error page.
+Instead, you can make this error a little less of a bummer by injecting some creativity.
+Give your user a smile in an otherwise no-fun situation.
 Just make sure that your creativity is still in line with the rest of your site's style and tone.

 4. Be Proactive